Hydock Does Battle with Medieval Text for 'Silence' -- Mary Colurso, music and arts columnist, The Birmingham News

 Thursday, April 4: Don't Make Me Come Back There ~ Stories of Moms and Dads.
 First UMC Supper Club, downtown Birmingham.

 Sunday, April 7: A Sweet Strangeness Thrills My Heart ~ The Journals of Sallie Independence Foster, 1861 - 1887.
 2:30 - 4:30 p.m.
 Emmet O'Neal Library, 50 Oak Street, Crestline Village, Mountain Brook.
 The program is free, but seating is limited, so registration is essential!
-To register, AFTER MARCH 1st, visit eolib.org
+Please note: Registration for this event is already full, but you can get on the waiting list at eolib.org (Adults / Calendar), or call the library service desk at 445-1121.

 Sallie Independence Foster was 12 years old and living in Florence, Alabama in 1861 when the War Between the States began.
 She was keeping a diary at the time, and kept on keeping a diary for 26 years.
 In this performance, storyteller Dolores Hydock and music historian Bobby Horton interweave Sallie’s diary entries with camp songs, popular tunes of the times, and original melodies to tell a funny, touching, and uniquely personal true story of a world of innocence turned upside-down.

 Friday, April 12: Taking Sides ~ A new look at the controversial life of Audrey Williams.
 6:30 - 9 p.m., Homewood Library Auditorium, 1721 Oxmoor Road, Homewood.
-Tickets are $30 and include an hors d'oeuvres buffet starting at 6:30, with the stories to start around 7:15.
-Ticket are available AFTER MARCH 11th.
+Tickets are $30 (plus a $3 ticket service fee) and include an hors d'oeuvres buffet starting at 6:30, with the stories to start around 7:15.
 For tickets, visit homewoodpubliclibrary.org or visit the Adult Services Desk at the library.

 As part of Homewood Public Library's Alabama Bicentennial celebration, this new story makes its Birmingham debut.
 Audrey Sheppard grew up in Brundidge, Alabama, and became half of one of the most famous couples in country music history when she married Hank Williams.
 Her life -- like her story -- is a controversial one.
 Are there really two sides to every story -- even hers?
 Can the two sides be opposite and still both be true?
 This new story lets you decide: Whose side are you on?